 First, here’s Allison Troyer.
 A source in MPR’s Public Insight Network formerly of Minnesota, she moved recently after finding work in California — supposedly an economic basket case — that she couldn’t find here.
 Troyer, in her early 20s, writes:

-I actually started looking outside of Minnesota for employment and somehow managed to find a job in Orange County, California.
+I started looking outside of Minnesota for employment and somehow managed to find a job in Orange County, California.
 Who would have thought that after months of searching in MN, I’d find a job in one of the hardest hit states of this recession?
 I’m a paralegal specialist with the IRS.

 I suppose you have to really look outside your comfort zone.
 I tried to find a job in MN for about 6 months and just gave up and started looking outside the state.